johnny353535/yoi/docs/_pages/components/menu.md

 As mentioned above, a `.menu` instance may have up to three levels of nested sub menus.
 See the folowing example.

-<p class="hint hint--attention"><b>Limited Nesting</b> In order to not break the layout, please make sure you only nest up to three levels deep, like in the following example.</p>
+<p class="hint hint--primary"><b>Limited Nesting</b> In order to not break the layout, please make sure you only nest up to three levels deep, like in the following example.</p>

 ```html
 <!-- example:tabs -->